Jeep Wrangler Review 2025: Price, specs & boot space

 All versions also get a digital display between the instrument dials to deliver key information.
 The display can be configured in a wide variety of ways, and pretty much whatever you do, it’s easy to understand and the graphics are clear.

-The Wrangler is available in two very different forms, the two-door and the much longer four-door, and your car’s performance in this area depends greatly on which one you pick.
+The Wrangler was available in two very different forms, the two-door and the much longer four-door.
+And what you picked drastically altered the car's performance.
+Now, only the four-door exists.

 Handling and ride quality: What is the Jeep Wrangler like to drive?